In electronics, the race for smaller is huge.

 Once the gold-coated sample is prepared, they take it to an adjacent lab room and subject it to pulses of laser light.

-Mohammadi says it took days of painstaking work to arrange the small city of mirrors and beam splitters bolted at precise angles to a workbench for the experiment.
+Mohammadi said it took days of painstaking work to arrange the small city of mirrors and beam splitters bolted at precise angles to a workbench for the experiment (pictured above left).

 The reactions in the nanowire take just 10 picoseconds (which is a trillionth of a second.)
 And the laser pulses are faster still — 20 femtoseconds (a figure that has 15 zeros following it or a quadrillionth of a second.)

 The UC project used a gold coating so that experiments could be replicated at a later date without risk of oxidation.
-But traditional coatings such as silver, Mohammadi says, hold even more promise.
+But traditional coatings such as silver, Mohammadi said, hold even more promise.